Clement Clapton Chesterman: Life after missions

 In 1936, Chesterman departed from Yakusu and left his missionary work behind.
 He was called by the Baptist Missionary Society to go to London to take up the position of the office of medical secretary and medical officer.
 During his time at the base in London, he participated in policy formulation in both missionary and colonial medicine.

 On his return, Chesterman involved himself in a variety of efforts that led to his legacy.
 In 1938, Chesterman attended the World Council of Churches meeting in Madras, where he persuaded Ida Scudder to allow the admittance of men students to the Vellore Women's Medical College.
 Chesterman joined a general practice in Buckinghamshire owing to the emergence of World War II.
 However, after the war, he became a renowned consultant in the subject of tropical medicine and was in great demand by the Colonial Office, insurance companies and foreign governments.
-It is reported that he was called to treat Mahatma Ghandhi because of his expertise in tropical medicine.
+It is reported that he was called to treat Mahatma Gandhi because of his expertise in tropical medicine.

 Chesterman was offered the position of a lecturer in tropical medicine by the Middlesex Hospital.
 He contributed greatly as an active member of the Royal Society of Tropical Medicine and Hygiene, and became appointed as the vice-president of the Society from 1951 to 1953.
 He became the president of the Hunterian Society from 1966 to 1967.

 Owing to the lack of books for the purposes of training the auxiliaries through his strategy, Chesterman wrote his own textbook titled African Dispensary Handbook (1929), which was revised and re-issued under the tile Tropical Dispensary Handbook for wider use.
 His new book was published in seven English editions and was also translated into French, Portuguese and Spanish.
 Additionally, he published a variety of articles on tropical medicine, as well as In the Service of Suffering, a popular history of medical missions.

 In addition to these contributions, he took on more responsibilities and positions: the president of the Medical Missionary Association, vice-president of the Leprosy Mission, supporter of the Friends of Vellore, the chairman of the Albert Schweitzer Hospital Fund, and a member of the colonial advisory medical committee.

 During World War II, Chesterman moved his family to Chalfont St Giles in Buckinghamshire.
 With the passing of the war, he moved to and lived in Hampstead.
 There, he and his wife became members of Heath Street Baptist Church.
 He was an honorary Fellow in the Royal Academy of Music.
 He received the Order of the British Empire in 1917.
-In 1974 he was knighted (Knight Bachelor) by Queen Elizabeth II in recognition of his overseas medical service.
+In 1974 he was knighted (Knight Bachelor) by Queen Elizabeth II in recognition of his services to tropical medicine.
 On 20 July 1983 Chesterman died at Bushey Health, Hertfordshire.
 He was cremated at Hendon, London, on 27 July.